Francesco Suriano: Biography

 Suriano’s treatise is tendentious, imbued with a great deal of religiosity, and justifications of the superiority of Catholicism to all other religions.
 It is also stained by bigotry, aimed at Orthodox Christians, who he viewed as heretical, and Muslims and Jews, who he viewed as despicable.
 In chapter 1 of the second part, he claims Muhammad was descended of Ishmaelites.
 For example, he enumerates all the different sects that share the custody of the Church of the Holy Sepulcher.

-But in Chapter 38, he evinces his deep anti-semitism.
+But in Chapter 38, he evinces his deep antisemitism.
 He claims that among all sects and religions, Jews are maligned and mistreated by all, as is the “just judgement of God’’.
 Even in Jerusalem, where he claims they committed the sin for which God had dispersed them throughout the world, they suffer and are afflicted.
 They are splintered into feuding groups.
 He claims that Muslims hold them in lower regard than Christians, and treat them like dogs, and dare not even touch them.
 In addition, it claims they often convert to Islam or Orthodoxy in order to gain in disputes with other Jews.